|Share this article:|

 In the Compare Table Data – Settings dialog box, select the information about the data that you want to compare and click Next.

-In the Compare Table Data – Select Tables dialog box, select the tables you want to compare and click Next.
+In the Compare Table Data – Select Tables dialog box, select the tables you want to compare, select the primary key in the Primary Key Columns section, and click Next.

 View the results of the comparison.